World Radio Day 2020

 Remembering the pioneers

-Technically, the good old radio is still being rejuvenated today, see for example EP 3461010A1.
-New patent applications to the DPMA concerning radio originate mainly from automotive companies (e.g. DE102012014938A1, DE102017203993A1) and suppliers (e.g. DE102012216824A1, DE102014205528A1).
+Technically, the good old radio is still being rejuvenated today, see for example CN000113038329A or EP 3461010A1.
+Patent applications at the DPMA relating to the radio recently came mainly from automotive companies (e.g. DE102012014938A1, DE102017203993A1) and suppliers (e.g. DE102012216824A1, DE102014205528A1).

 Bilder: UNESCO, DEPATISnet